sergiorossini/curriculum/README.md

 * hikking and enjoy nature sights
 * [music](https://www.last.fm/user/sergiorossini)
 * social meetings with friends like picnics, cooking and sun bathing.
-* I also like traveling to learn more about local culture.
+* I also like travelling to learn more about local culture.
 I feel like I need more than one life to visit all places that I've been saving on Google Maps.